English with Isabel

 narrowed it down to sustainable fishing."

-Distractor pattern 2 — the partial agreement
+Pattern 2 — the partial agreement

 One speaker proposes, the other partly agrees but redirects.
 The final decision is usually what the redirecting speaker settles on.
+Signal words: I agree that… but · you’re right, although · let’s do X instead.

 Q: How will they present their findings?